burger

 • This process can take several minutes depending on the number of files to be transferred to the new Cloud Server.

-• Potential switch to HTTP/2:
+• Possible switch to HTTP/2:

 • HTTP/2 is active on the new servers.